koadaboa/mlb_pitcher_pred/README.md

 python -m src.scripts.run_feature_engineering --db-path path/to/pitcher_stats.db
 ```

+If the feature tables already exist, the script only processes games newer than
+the latest date stored in each table and appends the new rows.

 Use the `--n-jobs` option to control how many processes are used when computing
 rolling features: